Food in Bologna: 10 Quintessential Must-Eat Foods in Italy's Culinary City

 Food in Bologna

-Americans may think mortadella looks and tastes like the Oscar Meyer bologna they grew up with as a kid.
+Americans may think mortadella looks and tastes like the Oscar Meyer bologna they grew up eating as a kid.
 And they’d be half right.
 But any resemblance ends with your first bite.
 Fresh mortadella tastes porky and garlicky.
-It's delicious and unique to Bologna.
+It's delicious and completely unique to Bologna.

 Take a day trip from Bologna to Modena when you’re here and taste some of the most amazing flavors in the region.
-Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but you could also argue that less quantity results in a higher quality and tastier ham.
+Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but I would argue that less quantity results in a higher quality and tastier ham.
 It's tender and porky, with just a touch of saltiness.
 It's perhaps the most well-known Bologna Italy food.
-Also try the fattier version known as Speck if you can - equally as tender and bursting with flavor.
+Also try the fattier version known as Speck if you can — equally as tender and bursting with flavor.

 Balsamic di Modena

 You know this namesake has to be one of the most famous food dishes in Bologna!
 But please don’t let the term ‘meat sauce’ con you into thinking this is a simple dish just anyone can make.
 Homemade tagliatelle or pappardelle pasta in a classic Bolognese sauce is a surprisingly simple but delicious dish.
 But authentic Bolognese takes time.
 It's one of the oh-so-classic dishes that defines Bologna, the capital of the Emilia Romagna region.
 Pair it with any of the wines of Emilia Romagna and it's a match made in foodie heaven.

 Where to Stay in Bologna